VishakBaddur/Launcher/startup-genie/MCP_SETUP.md

 ## Quick Start (Zero Cost!)

-You now have a complete MCP server that uses **100% free data sources** for your Startup Genie application!
+You now have a complete MCP server that uses **100% free data sources** for your Launcher application!

 ### 📁 What You Have

 ```
-startup-genie/
+launcher/
+├── src/                    # Frontend React code
-├── mcp-server/           # Your MCP server
+├── mcp-server/            # Backend Node.js code
 │   ├── src/
 │   │   ├── data-sources/ # Free data sources
 │   │   ├── types/        # TypeScript types